- Install Cisco Anyconnect Vpn

 And then it clicked: while trying to cope with the fact that many public (or semi-public) Wi-Fi networks filter everything besides TCP/443 (HTTPS), we had SSLH deployed to multiplex HTTPS and SSH on the same TCP port.
 This works reliably because they are really easy to tell apart upon the first packet:

-• SSH clients send plain text one-liners that identify the protocol and client version, while
+- SSH clients send plain text one-liners that identify the protocol and client version, while

-• SSL/TLS clients send binary Client Hello packets that identify the protocol version and supported ciphers.
+- SSL/TLS clients send binary Client Hello packets that identify the protocol version and supported ciphers.

 SSH fits this case since its port forwarding features makes it possible to punch as many holes as necessary, regardless of the direction (VPN to LAN vs. LAN to VPN).

-On Debian and its derivative systems, SSLH can be installed simply from the package with the same name (sslh) and configuration can be found in the file /etc/default/sslh as a command line, as this is where SSLH takes its options from.
+as a command line, as this is where SSLH takes its options from.
 Below is the significant line:

 This just means that SSLH listens on the internal (LAN) IP address of the gateway and based on the first packet received from a client that reaches this port, it either forwards it to

-• the original VPN server.
+) or - the original VPN server.

-Changes to the options can be applied under Debian and its derivatives by running /etc/init.d/sslh restart and the results can be tested in isolation first by connecting to TCP port 443 of the gateway, which should behave like the VPN server when using a TLS client like openssl s_client and act as an SSH server when using OpenSSH or PuTTY.
+and the results can be tested in isolation first by connecting to TCP port 443 of the gateway, which should behave like the VPN server when using a TLS client like openssl s_client

 When all this works, the last bit is to redirect traffic towards the VPN server to SSLH.
-One way is using NAT functionality from iptables:
+One way is using NAT functionality from iptables

-This command adds a rule to the chain called PREROUTING within the nat table, where packets arrive before the routing decision happens.
+table, where packets arrive before the routing decision happens.
 The next part is the filter, which is important to avoid loops: we only apply the magic to packets where the network interface that the packet arrives through is the LAN interface.
 The rest narrows the filter further to the destination TCP port being 443 and the destination host being the VPN server.
-The last part is what happens when this rule matches: we invoke the REDIRECT target that rewrites
+The last part is what happens when this rule matches: we invoke the REDIRECT

 Cisco Anyconnect Vpn Stops Internet Connection In Windows 10

-• the destination host to the IP address of the interface the packet arrived through (here: LAN interface) and
+- the destination host to the IP address of the interface the packet arrived through (here: LAN interface) and

-• the destination port to the one supplied (here: 443).
+- the destination port to the one supplied (here: 443).

 Since SSLH was configured to listen on TCP port 443 on the LAN interface, this results in the same effect as in the above SSLH testing scenario, where we connected directly to TCP port 443 on the gateway.
-And the best part is that the NAT solution provided by iptables is fully bidirectional, reply packets from SSLH are automatically translated back to make it seems as if they were sent by the VPN server.
+And the best part is that the NAT solution provided by iptables

 Anyconnect Vpn Windows

-So with the iptables rule in place, everything is ready for a real-life test.
-The progress of SSLH can be followed in syslog and as it can be seen below, after the AnyConnect client has connected properly, SSH connections can also get through, and everything gets routed to its proper destination.
+and as it can be seen below, after the AnyConnect client has connected properly, SSH connections can also get through, and everything gets routed to its proper destination.